Ontario Provincial Nominee Program (OINP) 2026: What You Need to Know

 Eligibility varies by stream, but most OINP pathways share a common floor:

-Work experience: For skilled worker streams (Foreign Worker, International Student), you need two years of cumulative paid full-time work experience in a TEER 0, 1, 2, or 3 occupation — within the last five years, in the same NOC code as your job offer.
-For the In-Demand Skills stream targeting TEER 4 and 5 occupations, nine months of Ontario work experience suffices.
+Work experience: For the former Foreign Worker stream, you needed two years of cumulative paid full-time work experience in a TEER 0, 1, 2, or 3 occupation — within the last five years, in the same NOC code as your job offer.
+The former International Student stream had no mandatory prior work-experience requirement.
+For the former In-Demand Skills stream targeting TEER 4 and 5 occupations, nine months of Ontario work experience sufficed.

-Education: A Canadian degree equivalent (verified by ECA from WES or a recognized body) for most streams.
-Graduate streams require a Master's or PhD from an eligible Ontario university.
+Education: Requirements varied by stream.
+Some former streams required a Canadian degree equivalent or an ECA for foreign education, while the Graduate streams required a Master's or PhD from an eligible Ontario university.

 Job offer: Required for all Employer Job Offer streams.
 Not required for Graduate streams or Human Capital Priorities.